WZ Cassiopeiae

 WZ Cassiopeiae (WZ Cas) is a deep red hued star in the northern constellation of Cassiopeia.
 It is a variable star with a magnitude that ranges from 6.3 down to 8.8, placing it near the limit of naked eye visibility at peak magnitude.
 The estimated distance to this star, as determined from its annual parallax shift of 2.1 mas, is about 1,540 light years.
 It is moving closer to the Earth with a heliocentric radial velocity of −34 km/s.

+João de Moraes Pereira discovered that the star's brightness varies, in 1893.
+It was given its variable star designation in 1921.
+This is a semiregular variable of subtype SRb with periods of 186 and 366 days due to radial pulsations.